-460 Seminar in Metaphysics and Epistemology
+461 Seminar in Metaphysics and Epistemology I

-An investigation of the ultimate structure of reality as a whole: the nature of material things; the existence of the immaterial; the meaning of being; what can and cannot be known of reality; whether there is a First Cause.
-Philosophers such as Plato, Aristotle, Aquinas, Kant, and Hegel may be considered.
-Six credits.
-Not offered 2006-2007.
+A seminar course that focuses on issues in classical and contemporary epistemology and metaphysics.
+Topics to be considered may include: an investigation of the ultimate structure of reality as a whole: the nature of material things; the existence of the immaterial; the meaning of being; what can and cannot be known of reality; whether there is a First Cause.
+Prerequisite: junior standing in philosophy or permission of the instructor.
+Three credits.